NameFILIP/broadway-lottery/README.md

 ## How to use it

 1. Fork the repository
-2. Go to Settings of the repository and add the necessary secrets ([instructions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions))
+2. Fill in your personal info in the repository secrets ([instructions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository))

 ### Secrets variables